tankstudiostech/tankstudiosblog/src/render/posts/jot-snake.html.md

 <p>
 	**But God, being merciful, provided a way to be free of this judgement.**  First we must recognize our sin against God, as the Israelites did.
 We must believe that we are rebels, completely deserving our punishment and completely hopeless to avert it.  **He then provides a substitue, the snake, Jesus, and sets Him on a pole, the cross.
 	And if we look to the snake on the pole, Jesus on the cross, we will be saved!**  The venom in us, the sin in us, means certain, eternal death (Rom.
-6:23); we are dead men walking.
-But when we look upon the snake, Jesus on the cross, we will be brought back to life to live again!
+6:23).
+We are dead men walking.
+But when we look upon the snake, Jesus on the cross, we will be brought back to life!
 </p>

 <p>
-	The snake, the lying, deceitful snake that led us away from God in the beginning, is our father.
-Jesus tells the general jewish populace, "You are of your father the devil, and your will is to do your father's desire."
+	The snake - the lying, deceitful snake that led us away from God in the beginning - is our father.
+Jesus tells the general Jewish populace, "You are of your father the devil, and your will is to do your father's desire."
 Jesus saves us by becoming the snake as well.  **While on the cross, all the acts of rebellion we commit against God are placed upon Jesus!**
 	Jesus was pierced for our transgressions; He was crushed for our iniquities; upon Him was the chastisement that brought us peace, and with His wounds...we are healed.
-We all like sheep have gone astray; we have turned--every one--to his own way; and the Lord has lain on Him the iniquity of us all (Is.
+We all like sheep have gone astray; we have turned - every one - to his own way; and the Lord has lain on Him the iniquity of us all (Is.
 53:5-6).
 </p>

 <h3>Conclusion</h3>

 <p>
 	Wow...just wow.
-If that does not leave you in speechless awe of our Lord and Savior, I don't know what will.
+If that does not leave you in speechless awe of our Lord and Savior, I do not know what will.
 Just as God raised up a snake on a pole when the Israelites sinned in the time of Moses, the Son of Man must be lifted up on the cross, so that any who belive will have eternal life.
-For God so loved the world that He gave His only Son, the Son who knew no sin but became sin, became the snake, for us all, so that whoever believes in Him will have eternal life, becoming the righteousness of God in Him (Jn 3:14-15 2 Cor.
+For God so loved the world that He gave His only Son, the Son who knew no sin but became sin, became the snake, for us all, so that whoever believes in Him will have eternal life, becoming the righteousness of God in Him (Jn.
+3:14-15 2 Cor.
 5:21).
 </p>

 <p>
 	**John 3:16 grows in depth and power when we see how the OT created the same picture hundreds of years before.**  I hope this post has grown your love of
 	John 3:16, the OT, and most importantly, Jesus.
 If you have never looked to the snake on the pole, please do!
-The venom is sliding through your body, leaving you a dead man walking, and you will have justice sentenced on the day of judgement.
+The venom is sliding through your body, leaving you a dead man walking, and you will be sentenced to death on the day of judgement.
 Our only hope is letting Jesus endure the punishment for us.
 </p>

 <p>
-	**Thank you for reading!**  I would love any feedback in the comments below, Twitter (@RTankersley), facebook, or in person if you can find me!
+	**Thank you for reading!**  I would love any feedback in the comments below, Twitter (@RTankersley), Facebook, or in person if you can find me!
 </p>

 <p>
-	See you next time.
+	See you next time!
 </p>